afunnydev/tinysociety/content/articles/2018-08-14-tiny-house-showcase.md

 She got supplies for as less as $300, just because a construction company over ordered them.
 This saved her more money.

-She did the electrical works, and her father did the job for plumbing.
-Saved more and more money.
+She did the electrical works, and her father did the job for plumbing, as he used to [work as a plumber](https://jooble.org/jobs-sponsorship-plumbers).

 So, what interests me is that its equally important to manage your work, rather than just spending your money.